Gooner-Jones/Microsoft-Fabric-ZedaFleet-Analysis-Project/README.md

 We’re going to use Microsoft Fabric to build an end-to-end fleet analytics pipeline using the medallion architecture.
 This involves:

-Bronze Layer: Collect raw operational data from ERP, IoT telemetry, and customer interactions.
+**Bronze Layer**: Collect raw operational data from ERP, IoT telemetry, and customer interactions.

-Silver Layer: Transform it into clean, structured fleet datasets.
+**Silver Layer**: Transform it into clean, structured fleet datasets.

-Gold Layer: Enrich with KPIs, financial metrics, and utilization measures.
+**Gold Layer**: Enrich with KPIs, financial metrics, and utilization measures.

-Power BI: Visualise fleet, revenue, and maintenance insights interactively.

-Data Factory: Automate the entire process, ensuring fresh reporting daily.
+**Data Factory**: Automate the entire process, ensuring fresh reporting daily.

 ---